-2. Hiding Rows by Right-Clicking (Using the Context Menu)
+2. Hide Rows Using the Context Menu

 However, you may use the Context Menu to Unhide Rows again if you need.

-- To use the above keyboard shortcut you have to select the rows first >> Press CTRL + 9 keys altogether.
+- To use the keyboard shortcut you have to select the rows first >> Press CTRL + 9 keys altogether.